 See also social analysis on non-discrimination and women.
+Based on the EU Annual Reports on Human Rights and Democracy in the World Country Updates from 2009 to 2019.

-Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups Issues with respect to freedom of discrimination have been on the agenda of the Human Rights Dialogue with Peru since 2015.
-265 Freedom from slavery and forced labour absolute right - UDHR, Art.
-4 - ICCPR, Art.
+Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups implementation of labour protection in line with international standards.
+Freedom from slavery and forced labour absolute right - UDHR, Art.4 - ICCPR, Art.
 8 - ILO Conventions 29 & 105 - CFR, Art.
 5 - CESCR General Comment No. 18 - ACHR, Art.
 6 TSD Title - see above According to the 2018 Global Slavery Index, approximately 80,000 persons lived in the modern slavery conditions in Peru.
 The UN has noted substantial progress made by Peru with respect to legal, policy and judicial measures taken to address forced labour and trafficking (see Annex E-1).
 Human trafficking is on the priority list of the EU cooperation with Peru.
-266 The EU has been active in supporting Peru in projects aimed at combatting human trafficking.
-267 Under the TSD Title, the EU has kept a dialogue with the Peruvian authorities and encouraged Peru to ratify the 2014 Protocol to the ILO Forced Labour Convention (outside the Agreement) (European Commission 2019).
+267 The EU has been active in supporting Peru in projects aimed at combatting human trafficking.
+268 Under the TSD Title, the EU has kept a dialogue with the Peruvian authorities and encouraged Peru to ratify the 2014 Protocol to the ILO Forced Labour Convention (outside the Agreement) (European Commission 2019).
 Based on the literature review and stakeholder consultations carried out, there was no further evidence found to link the Agreement to the freedom from slavery and forced labour via causal chain analysis.
 Direct Minor Vulnerable population groups in Peru Children's rights (child labour) - ICESCR, Art.
 10 - CRC, Art.
 19, 32 - ILO Conventions 138 & 182 TSD Title - see above Based on 2015 data, approximately 2 million children from 5 to 17 years were engaged in economic activity (see social analysis).
 More than half of these children are from rural areas.
 Often children are involved in hazardous work.
 The UN Committee on the Rights of the Child is concerned about the extensive prevalence of child labour in the country (see Annex E-1).
 According to the results of the economic modelling, subsectors within the agricultural sector have grown due to the Agreement, leading to positive effects for production, jobs and exports, while mining (petroleum, coal) has not been impacted much by the Agreement in terms of production and exports, and production of minerals has marginally decreased (-0.1%) despite information about increases in investments.
 Because most child labour occurs in the small-scale domestic focused agriculture not much linked to exports, the Agreement is not likely to have had a major effect on reducing child labour.
-Moreover, special regimes of employment in the Indirect Minor Children in Peru, in particular in rural areas
+Moreover, special regimes of employment in the agricultural sectors could affect child labour through insecure adult employment, taking into account that main reasons for child labour are poverty and informality (see also social analysis).
+For the broader EU-Peru cooperation (not under the Agreement), cooperation in the area of child labour has been a focal point for the EU.
+For example, Peru participated in the global Clear Cotton Project that was aimed at improving national legislation and policies to address the needs of children engaged in or at Indirect Minor Children in Peru, in particular in rural areas